sinaatalay/RenderCV/README.md

 </div>

 RenderCV engine is a Typst-based Python package with a command-line interface (CLI) that allows you to version-control your CV/resume as source code.
-It supports Markdown syntax.
+It reads a CV written in a YAML file with Markdown syntax, converts it into a [Typst](https://typst.app) code, and generates a PDF.

 RenderCV engine's focus is to provide these three features: